th1wa/Increase-Github-Views/README.md

 For this tool to work correctly, you must allow pop-ups from the website.
 Modern browsers block pop-ups by default as a security measure.
 Follow these steps to enable pop-ups:

-  1. After entering your details and clicking "Submit," your browser will likely block the pop-ups.
+    📥 Submit your details.
+Your browser will block the pop-ups and show an icon in the address bar.
-  2. Look for a "Pop-ups blocked" icon in your browser's address bar (usually on the right side).
-  3. Click on this icon.
-A dialog box will appear.
-  4. In the dialog, select the option that says "Always allow pop-ups and redirects from [website name]".
+    🖱️ Click the icon.
+It usually looks like a window with a red 'X'.
+    ✅ Choose "Always allow pop-ups..." from the dialog that appears.
-  5. Click the "Done" button.
+    💾 Click "Done" to save your choice.
-  6. Run the script again, and it will now work as intended.
+    🔁 Run the tool again.
+It should now work perfectly!

 ![Pop-ups blocked](https://github.com/user-attachments/assets/29f6bc5d-ecb3-4352-9d49-a454cdbe6f04)

+### 📝 License

+This project is licensed under the MIT License.